okinawabob/um/ifsm300.md

 This week, you will learn about how information systems are developed, and how organizations decide whether to develop their systems in-house or outsource the systems development.
 To begin, you will read Chapter 10 in the e-textbook where you will learn about the Systems Development Life Cycle (SDLC), a widely accepted framework for the design and development of IT systems.
 Then, there is a reading on requirements followed by articles on outsourcing and selecting a Software as a Service (SaaS) vendor.

 Readings for this week:

+#### Optional former readings for week 5

+- [ERP Definitions and Solutions](https://www.cio.com/article/2439502/enterprise-resource-planning/enterprise-resource-planning-erp-definition-and-solutions.html) This article explains that enterprise resource planning software, or ERP, offers an organization a single computer system to serve all of the needs of all of the departments.
+- [15 famous ERP disasters, dustups and disappointments](https://www.cio.com/article/2429865/enterprise-resource-planning/enterprise-resource-planning-10-famous-erp-disasters-dustups-and-disappointments.html) Here is an enlightening presentation on some of the infamous efforts with ERP and what we can learn from them.
+{: .read}

 - [eBook]({{site.baseurl}}/assets/ifsm300/ebook-300.pdf) Chapter 10 Information Systems Development
 - [System Requirements]({{site.baseurl}}/assets/ifsm300/wk5/Requirements.pdf) Chapter 10 Information Systems Development